technige/pansi/docs/src/color.rst

 percentage arguments (the latter expressed as strings).

-All such functions allow an optional ``alpha`` argument to be passed, denoting transparency, and return hex strings of the form `'#RRGGBB'` or `'#RRGGBBAA'` (depending on whether transparency was specified).
+All such functions allow an optional ``alpha`` argument to be passed, denoting transparency, and return hex strings of the form ``'#RRGGBB'`` or ``'#RRGGBBAA'`` (depending on whether transparency was specified).

 Beyond these, several general purpose functions that relate to colour management and conversion are also included, along with a dictionary mapping web colour names to (red, green, blue) component triples.

+.. seealso:: For functions that apply colour to text, see the
+    :py:mod:`pansi.text` module.

 RGB
 ===
 .. autofunction:: rgb
+.. autofunction:: decode_hex_color

 .. seealso::